-Change the jumper connector in the sink logic position to source logic position using tweezers, a pair of long-nose pliers etc. Change the jumper connector position before switching power on.
+Change the jumper connector position using tweezers, a pair of long-nose pliers etc. Change the jumper connector position before switching power on.

 •Make sure that the front cover is installed securely.

 •The front cover is fitted with the capacity plate and the inverter unit with the rating plate.
 Since these plates have the same serial numbers, always replace the removed cover onto the original inverter.